Adding Appreciation of Native American People and Culture to Your Thanksgiving

 0

-native american headdress in the glare of the sun with
+native american headdress in the glare of the sun with "Adding Appreciation of Native American People and Culture to Your Thanksgiving" in text and MMC logo

 I love pie and turkey but want to learn a more accurate history of Native America people and the Thanksgiving holiday.
 The Smithsonian National Museum of the American Indian states: